China Initiative

-The China Initiative was a program by the United States Department of Justice to prosecute potential Chinese spies in American research and industry, in order to combat economic espionage.
-Launched in November 2018, the program targeted hundreds of prominent Chinese-American academics and scientists, of which an estimated 250 lost their jobs.
-Many more had their careers negatively impacted and the prosecutions also contributed to at least one suicide.
+The China Initiative was a program of the United States Department of Justice under President Donald Trump to combat alleged economic espionage and intellectual property theft purportedly linked to China.
+Launched in November 2018, the program targeted hundreds of prominent Chinese-American academics and scientists, of whom an estimated 250 lost their jobs.
+Many more had their careers negatively impacted, and the prosecutions also contributed to at least one suicide.

-The prosecutions contributed to a rise in incidents of violence against Asian Americans from 2019 to 2020 and has been criticized as racially biased and ineffective.
-Some of the cases under the China Initiative were based on false evidence provided by the FBI.
-The Department of Justice claimed to have ended the program on February 23, 2022, mostly as a result of accusations that the China Initiative was racially profiling Chinese American citizens and other residents of Chinese origin or ancestry, however, there have been calls by the US government to revive the program.
-The initiative resulted in a large exodus of influential Chinese-American scientists, many of whom decided to move to China.
+Critics argued that the prosecutions contributed to a rise in incidents of violence against Asian Americans from 2019 to 2020 and were racially biased and ineffective.
+In one case, an FBI agent admitted to making false statements in the investigation of Anming Hu, while in another case, the investigation involving Franklin Feng Tao was based on false evidence provided to the FBI.
+The Department of Justice claimed to have ended the program on February 23, 2022, mostly as a result of accusations that the China Initiative was racially profiling Chinese-American citizens and other residents of Chinese origin or ancestry.
+However, Republican lawmakers have called for reviving the program.
+The initiative led to a large exodus of influential Chinese-American scientists, many of whom decided to move to China.

+Despite the official end of the China Initiative, investigations led by the National Institutes of Health as part of the initiative continued to impact researchers, resulting in the suicide of Jane Ying Wu on July 10, 2024, despite no official charges ever being brought forward against her.
+The NIH investigations resulted in the removal of over 250 (mostly Asian) scientists as of August 2024 for failing to disclose ties to China or breaking other rules.
+However the investigations have been criticized as biased and rigged in favor of NIH and the universities involved while providing little to no guidance on what or how to disclose the necessary information.

 Origin

 The China Initiative was launched to prosecute scientific researchers and academics affiliated with China.
 It was set in motion by the Department of Justice (DOJ) under then-US President Donald Trump's first Attorney General Jeff Sessions in November 2018, with the goal of preventing industrial espionage.
-The China Initiative was one of Session's last actions as the official Attorney General of the US, in which the DOJ promised aggressive pursuit of Chinese commercial theft.
+The China Initiative was one of Sessions' last actions as the official Attorney General of the US, in which the DOJ promised aggressive pursuit of Chinese commercial theft.
 Trump and his administration believed that China was using researchers and students to steal American technological innovations.
-The program gained momentum amidst rising tensions between the US and China due to trade wars and exchanging tariffs.
+The program gained momentum amidst rising tensions between the US and China due to trade wars and related tariff exchanges.

 The DOJ maintains that there is no strict definition of what a China Initiative case is, but most of the cases involve researchers who failed to disclose Chinese funding on grant applications and many involve professors at US institutions.
 Despite the initiative's goal of combating espionage, only three out of fifty unsealed China Initiative cases alleged that secrets had been handed to Chinese agents as of 2021.